metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

   .add(mintV1(...))
 ```

-In case you allow to mint many Assets in one transaction you might experience `Transaction too large` errors.
-The function [`builder.fitsInOneTransaction(umi)`](/umi/transactions#transaction-builders) allows to check for this before sending the transaction so that the transaction can be split before sending it.
+If you add to many `mintV1` instructions into a transaction you will recieve a `Transaction too large` error.
+The function [`builder.fitsInOneTransaction(umi)`](/umi/transactions#transaction-builders) allows to check for this before sending the transaction so that the transaction can be split before being sent.
 In case splitting is needed using [`signAllTransactions`](/umi/transactions#building-and-signing-transactions) is recommended so that only one popup has to be approved in the Wallet Adapter.

 ### Guard Groups